-- d) Standards and Interpretations that are issued but have not yet come into effect (continued) - IFRS 8, Operating Segments (effective for financial years beginning on or after 1 January 2009) IFRS 8 replaces IAS 14 Segment Reporting and adopts a management approach to segment reporting.
+- IFRS 8, Operating Segments (effective for financial years beginning on or after 1 January 2009) IFRS 8 replaces IAS 14 Segment Reporting and adopts a management approach to segment reporting.
 The information reported would be that which management uses internally for evaluating the performance of operating segments and allocating resources to those segments.
 This information may be different from that reported in the balance sheet and income statement and entities will need to provide explanations and reconciliations of the differences.
 The Bank is in the process of assessing the impact this new standard will have on its financial statements. - IFRIC 7, Applying the Restatement Approach under IAS 29 Financial Reporting in Hyperinflationary Economies (effective for financial years beginning on or after 1 March 2006) IFRIC 7 requires entities to apply IAS 29 Financial Reporting in Hyper-inflationary Economies in the reporting period in which an entity first identifies the existence of hyperinflation in the economy of its functional currency as if the economy had always been hyperinflationary.
 IFRIC 7 is not relevant to the Banks's operations. - IFRIC 8, Scope of IFRS 2 (effective for financial years beginning on or after 1 May 2006).

 IFRIC 8 clarifies that IFRS 2 Share-based payment will apply to any arrangement when equity instruments are granted or liabilities (based on the value of an entity's equity instrument) are incurred by an entity, when the identifiable consideration appears to be less that the fair value of the instruments given.